-I am a PhD student at the Institute of Operations Research and Analytics, IORA.
+I am a PhD student at the Institute of Operations Research and Analytics, IORA, NUS.
 My research interest is decision making under uncertainty.
 I am interested to learn about the optimal actions people or companies should take when faced with uncertainty about the consequences of events.
-I like teaching and helping students enjoy (hopefully) learning mathematics.

 We all encounter randomness in some form or another in our lives.
 I am interested in discovering what our best decision is given a situation which we do not know for certain the occurance of particular events.
 Some examples include changes in stock price and arrival times of hospital patients.